-Impairment of financial assets - Policy applied from 1 January 2018
+Impairment of financial assets

 The loss allowances for financial assets are based on assumptions about risk of default and expected loss rates.
 The company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the company's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.